billwuqin/draft-bclp-green-terminology/draft-bclp-green-terminology.md

-: 	Network Capabilities to optimize energy usage in network components, devices, and across the network through configurable static attributes, e.g., powe saving capable attribute which can be applied to both component level and device level, or power setting attributes which specify who provide power, who consume, who is the meter, temperature setting, voltage, ampere setting.
+: 	Network Capabilities to optimize energy usage in network components, devices, and across the network through configurable static attributes, e.g., powe saving capable attribute which can be applied to both component level and device level, or power setting attributes which specify who provide power, who consume, who is the meter, temperature setting, voltage, ampere setting).

 Energy Efficiency Metric:
 : Refers to a metric that is used for the evaluation and assessment of energy consumption of